Early social changes under Islam: The status of women

 Watt states that Islam is still, in many ways, a man's religion.
 However, he states that Muhammad, in the historical context of his time, can be seen as a figure who testified on behalf of women's rights and improved things considerably.
-Watt explains the historical context surrounding women's rights at the time of Muhammad: "It appears that in some parts of Arabia, notably in Mecca, a matrilineal system was in the process of being replaced by a patrilineal one at the time of Muhammad.
+Watt explains the historical context surrounding women's rights at the time of Hz.Muhammad (sav): "It appears that in some parts of Arabia, notably in Mecca, a matrilineal system was in the process of being replaced by a patrilineal one at the time of Muhammad.
 Growing prosperity caused by a shifting of trade routes was accompanied by a growth in individualism.
 Men were amassing considerable personal wealth and wanted to be sure that this would be inherited by their actual sons, and not simply by an extended family of their sisters' sons."
 Muhammad, however, by "instituting rights of property ownership, inheritance, education and divorce, gave women certain basic safeguards".

 While the art historian Jonathan Bloom believes that the Qur'an does not require women to wear veils, stating that instead, it was a social habit picked up with the expansion of Islam, the vast majority of Islamic scholars disagree, interpreting the Qur'anic verses 24:31 and 33:59 as requiring female modest dress, including a veil covering the head.

 Haddad and Esposito state that "although Islam is often criticized for the low status it has ascribed to women, many scholars believe that it was primarily the interpretation of jurists, local traditions, and social trends which brought about a decline in the status of Muslim women.
 In this view, Muhammad granted women rights and privileges in the sphere of family life, marriage, education, and economic endeavours, rights that help improve women's status in society."
 However, "the Arab Bedouins were dedicated to custom and tradition and resisted changes brought by the new religion."
 Haddad and Esposito state that in this view "the inequality of Muslim women happened because of the preexisting habits of the people among whom Islam took root.
 The economics of these early Muslim societies were not favourable to a comfortable life for women.
 More important, during Islam's second and third centuries the interpretation of the Qur'an was in the hands of deeply conservative scholars, whose decisions are not easy to challenge today."